marzeq/blog.marzeq.codes/src/pages/posts/discord-bot-typescript.md

 - Add commands to the module
 - Add events to the module

+## Code

+All of the code for this article can be found on [GitHub](https://github.com/marzeq/djs-tut-example).
+Each commit represents a step in the tutorial.

 ## Creating a Discord application

 First, head over to the [Discord Developer Portal](https://discord.com/developers/applications).